 How large should Glacier Peak Wilderness Area be?

-A comparison map drawn by Patrick Goldsworthy ca. 1958, advocating for a larger Glacier Peak Wilderness by comparing the then-current and relatively small USFS “Glacier Peak Limited Area” of 1940 to the larger 1939 “Glacier Peak Area defined by Chief Forester Silcox” (who died in 1939), which included what is now the south unit of North Cascades National Park.
+A comparison map drawn by Patrick Goldsworthy ca. 1958, advocating for a larger Glacier Peak Wilderness by comparing the then-current and relatively small USFS “Glacier Peak Limited Area” of 1940 to the larger 1939 “Glacier Peak Area defined by Chief Forester Silcox” (who died in 1939), which included what is now the south unit of North Cascades National Park and several more low valleys of ancient forest.
 Hand drawn on vellum, probably one of the first maps Goldsworthy drew about the time NCCC was founded.
 Note the lack of a North Cascades Highway.

 Glacier Peak open pit mine: A disaster averted by citizen action

 Read Harvey Manning’s Wilderness Alps about how NCCC successfully stopped the proposed open pit mine on Miners Ridge near Image Lake.
 Here’s a map by Patrick Goldsworthy of where that mine and it’s associated mill and road would have been, if it weren’t for NCCC.
 Keep this in mind next time you hike there to the quiet, wild heart of the North Cascades.
 And if you go to Holden, directly east of this, take a look at the damage created by the mine there – and Holden mine wasn’t an open pit!